Seneca-BSA/bsa/docs/seh500/lab6.md

     PIT_StartTimer(PIT_PERIPHERAL, PIT_CHANNEL_0);
     </pre>

 1. Build and debug.
 Open a serial monitor to see the serial output.
 Let the program run and you should see an "*" being printed every second.
+Verify with a watch that the output is once per second.
+Take a screenshot of your serial monitor output and paste it into blackboard.

 ## Post-Lab Questions